javalite/site-content/src/activejdbc/http.md

 ## Sending multipart requests

-In cas you need to send [multipart messages](https://en.wikipedia.org/wiki/MIME#Multipart_messages), you can do so simply by executing a one line of code:
+In case you need to send [multipart messages](https://en.wikipedia.org/wiki/MIME#Multipart_messages), you can do so simply by executing one line of code:

 ```java